-The plans were drawn by David James Architects & Partners Limited who assisted Darryl throughout the project, updating the plans quickly and offering professional support in terms of architectural design and Building Regulations criteria.
+The plans were drawn by David James Architects & Partners Limited who assisted throughout the project, updating the plans quickly and offering professional support in terms of architectural design and Building Regulations criteria.

 The outline planning permission has secured the matters of access, layout, appearance and scale so the applicant effectively has received 90% of planning permission for only a fraction of the planning fee.
 Under the Fee Regulations when an outline planning application is submitted, the applicant only pays £462 per 0.1ha, whereas a full application costs £462 per dwelling.
 In this case, the outline application fee was £924 only, but had the client applied in full, then the fee would have been £6,468.
 The sole matter to be discharged is landscaping (the remaining 10%) which is expected to be approved quickly.

 The design of the proposed flatted development was contemporary reflective of the prevailing pattern of development in the area and the history of planning decisions for the redevelopment of the site in recent years.
-With David James’ assistance, Darryl was able to persuade the planning officers that no visual harm would be caused from either Crichel Mount Road or a lower bridleway footpath, and that neighbouring residential amenities would not be harmed.
+With David James’ assistance, we were able to persuade the planning officers that no visual harm would be caused from either Crichel Mount Road or a lower bridleway footpath, and that neighbouring residential amenities would not be harmed.

 The scheme was tested for affordable housing viability however the professionally written report prepared by John Newman of Tangent Chartered Surveyors, successfully demonstrated that the scheme was not able to deliver any affordable housing on or off site.

 This decision represents a significant milestone, and demonstrates that flatted development can be delivered in areas which for historical planning reasons, were not considered appropriate for flatted development.